 YoUthROC Research Team

-YoUthROC is a community and University-connected youth research team that works out of North Minneapolis.
-We support the growth of Youth-led Participatory Action Research (YPAR), and we are working to develop public, accessible space committed to youth, kinship, and action through the University of Minnesota's Robert J. Jones Urban Research and Outreach-Engagement Center (UROC).
-At YoUthROC we center BIPOC youth and other marginalized communities (BIPOC: Black, Indigenous, and People of Color).
+YoUthROC is a community and University-connected youth research team working virtually and out of North Minneapolis.
+The team supports the growth of Youth-led Participatory Action Research (YPAR) with the goal to develop youth, kinship, and social action through the University of Minnesota's Robert J. Jones Urban Research and Outreach-Engagement Center (UROC).
+YoUthROC centers Black, Indigenous, and People of Color (BIPOC) youth and other marginalized communities.

 The team aims to:

-- Provide support and training for youth research;
+- Provide support and training for anti-racist, justice-oriented youth research;

 - Model kinship, nourish connections, and sustain reciprocal community partnerships; and